CKTOJ/cktoj-docs/docs/README.md

-# VNOJ: Modern Online Judge
+# CKTOJ: THPT Chuyen Nguyen Tat Thanh Online Judge

-This documentation aims to guide you through installing your own VNOJ instance.
+This documentation aims to guide you through installing your own CKTOJ instance.

-Feel free to reach out to us on [Discord](https://discord.gg/TDyYVyd) if you have any questions.